7H141 The Airlux

 mounted in a rectangle.
 What was the appeal?
 Was it the little,

-The mahogany on the wooden model was stained
+The mahogany on the wooden model was stained so dark, they could have hidden

-There's more wood grain showing on the painted dial than anywhere else.
+on the lithographed dial than anywhere else.
 No luminous numbers,

 no light and no style.
 I give it a C+.

 went into an Air-Lux, one of the com-

 chron motor No. 1, invented by Henry

 Ellis Warren, fathered the electric clock

 business and stimulated improved electric